 Engine specs

-• Engine: In comparison, the Stihl SH 86 C-E's engine displacement of 27.2cc is slightly surpassed by the 28cc of the Husqvarna 125BVX.
+• In comparison, the Stihl SH 86 C-E's engine displacement of 27.2 cc is slightly surpassed by the 28 cc of the Husqvarna 125BVX.
 This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.
-Both leaf blowers come with 2-cycle engines, which necessitate an oil/fuel mix for operation.
+Both of these leaf blowers are equipped with 2-stroke engines, meaning they require an oil/fuel mix for operation.

 Other features

-• Vacuum Ability: With the capability to function as leaf vacuums, both products provide users with an efficient and tidy solution for managing leaf piles.
-This dual-purpose design empowers users to switch between blowing and vacuuming modes with ease, simplifying their gardening endeavors.
+• Equipped with leaf vacuuming capabilities, both products offer users a practical and mess-free method for leaf disposal.
+This dual-functionality allows users to seamlessly alternate between blowing and vacuuming modes, making yard work more convenient and efficient.
 Furthermore, both the 125BVX and the SH 86 C-E are equipped with a mulching function, offering respective mulching ratios of 16:1 and 14:1.
 This feature enables you to effortlessly convert vacuumed leaves into nutrient-rich mulch or compost, providing added convenience in your yard maintenance routine.

 TL;DR